ICRI BOARD OF DIRECTORS

 Avonelle Hanley-Mills is the CEO of the The Parent Movement, a strength based organization focusing on the innate strength and resilience of the parental figure and the child/youth.

-DR. SAMUEL LARTEY
+PROF. SAMUEL LARTEY

-Samuel Lartey is a licensed Investment Representative, Corporate Adviser, and a certified educator and teacher.
+Professor Samuel Lartey is a licensed Investment Representative, Corporate Adviser, and a certified educator and teacher.
 He is an Information Technology and Financial Information Scholar and an Investment Banker.
 Samuel has profound experience and knowledge in global universal banking, finance, capital markets and global project management.
-Samuel have held many different leadership positions, applying creative problem-solving and management skills to achieve optimum resources utilization and profit maximization.
+Samuel has held many different leadership positions, applying creative problem solving and management skills to achieve optimum resource utilization and profit maximization.
 Samuel was appointed as a Full Professor in Computer Management and Financial Information Systems in 2013.
 He holds a PhD in Financial Management an MBA in Management Information Systems), and a Degree in Political Science and Philosophy.
 He is a Chartered Financial Manager and a Chartered Project Engineer.
 Samuel is a member of The Institute of Directors, of the UK and Ghana, a member of the European Institute of Financial Directors, and currently an Adjunct Lecturer at Ghana Institute of Management and Public Administration (GIMPA), Accra and with Carayol University College.
 Samuel chairs and sits on several Boards both locally and internationally.